 Taking a test for another student or allowing someone else to take a test for you.

 Plagiarism is the unacknowledged inclusion of someone else’s words, ideas, or data as one’s own work.
 When a student submits work for credit that includes the words, ideas or data of others, the source of that information must be acknowledged through complete, accurate, and specific footnote references, and, if verbatim statements are included, through quotation marks as well.
-By placing his/her name on work submitted for credit, the student certifies the originality of all work not otherwise identified by appropriate acknowledgments.
+By placing their name on work submitted for credit, the student certifies the originality of all work not otherwise identified by appropriate acknowledgments.

 For Stillwater Pioneer Virtual Academy students, all writing assignments are checked for plagiarism with Edgenuity’s plagiarism checker.
 Students that have committed plagiarism will receive a 0 on that assignment.
 Students do have the option of redoing that assignment one time if they choose.
 If the assignment comes back plagiarized after the redo then the grade of 0 is permanent.